bbmaster123/10SM/README.md

 - Windows 10 notification center/action center can be made restorable and mostly functional, but I am not currently working on it.
 It has the same slow exit as the start menu, so by fixing the start menu, it should fix this too.
 Please comment if this interests you!

-<b>Notes:</b>

-the next thing I want to tackle is the slow exit.
-This seems to be quite a complicated issue, so if you have expertise here feel free to weigh in!
-Otherwise, progress on this issue will be slow on my end for the next few weeks to months, as I am currently in the middle of a lot of real life things at the moment that will be taking my attention away for a while.
-But that doesn't mean I am not going to post any progress reports at all, so keep checking back occasionally!

 cheers everyone!